gtoledorodriguez/XRay-Optics-Simulation/README.md

 The environment is called `agis`.

+Run `conda activate agis` to use the virtual environment configured with Conda for this project.

+Then run `python myCodeFile.py` to run a Python file.

+## Installing new packages

+Add the package to `environment.yml`.

 Run `conda env update -f environment.yml` in this directory to update Conda's environment from this file.

-Run `conda activate agis` to use the virtual environment configured with Conda for this project.